 Finally, ISO 18562-2 testing of devices quantifies the concentration of respirable particulates, i.e., for the specific size range 0.2 to 10 μ m in diameter, at a discrete point in time.
 For the analysis of larger non-respirable particles that may be emitted from the device (i.e., >10 μ m PE-PUR foam particles), risk assessments are based on custom testing and application of conservative assumptions.
-Custom testing included collection of particulates on a filter during ISO 18562-2 testing to identify if any particulates of PE-PUR were present (see Table 4, Rows
+Custom testing included collection of particulates on a filter during ISO 18562-2 testing to identify if any particulates of PE-PUR were present (see Table 5, Rows

 16 and 17).
 For conservative assumptions, a risk assessment completed on Type A foam included the assumption that all foam in the device could become degraded and contact the patient.
 This assumption is known to be conservative since based upon visual inspection of 60,847 Used first-generation DreamStation devices, only a limited amount (2%) had significant visual foam degradation/volume reduction, and foam was still present in all of those devices (See Section V.A.).

-A visual inspection of 2,923 Used System One devices from Japan, India, and Brazil identified significant visual foam degradation/volume reduction in a limited number of devices (8%), with the majority of foam present even in those devices with significant visual foam degradation/volume reduction (See Section V.C.).
-Note that the prevalence of visual degradation reported here for System One has certain limitations including that the foam was imaged after physical removal from the device and this handling may have contributed to further foam visual degradation, and the analyzed devices may not be representative of the global population of devices.
+Similarly, an inspection of 2,923 Used System One devices identified significant visual foam degradation/volume reduction in a limited number of devices (8%), with the majority of foam present even in those devices with significant visual foam degradation/volume reduction (See Section V.C.).